jdcarvalho/jdcarvalho/README.md

 - SaaS business;
 - Software for education;
-- Software bottlenecks solving;
+- Resolve software bottlenecks;
-- People management;
+- Team leading;

 I also have eight years of experience in business retail software, accounting, and business intelligence software.